inverse-inc/packetfence-dhcp-forwarder/README.md

 -----------------------------------
 Does:

-1. Ask for Network Interface Card name and converts it to UUID that will be stored
+1. ask for Network Interface Card name and converts it to UUID that will be stored
-2. Ask for IP address to which captured traffic will be send to
+2. ask for IP address to which captured traffic will be send to
-3. Ask for UDP  port to which captured traffic will be sent to.
+3. ask for UDP  port to which captured traffic will be sent to
-4. Store default filter value, which selects DHCPACK and DHCPREQUESTS in a DHCP mask.
+4. store default filter value, which selects DHCPACK and DHCPREQUESTS in a DHCP mask
-5. Store those values in DHCP-Forwarder.toml in the working directory.
+5. store those values in DHCP-Forwarder.toml in the working directory.

-Note: Do not select a Wireless device, it will not work.
+Note: Do not select a wireless device, it will not work.

 The DHCP-Forwarder service needs to be restarted:

-1. After a configuration change
+1. after a configuration change
-2. When the server goes to sleep and resumes
+2. when the server goes to sleep and resumes.

 The installer